vefunder/protocol-research-review/articles/Silo/Silo_Finance.md

 **A quick TL;DR of our findings:**

 * Silo Finance introduces a new money market design with isolated markets (silos) for every unique token.
-These isolated markets are paired with the same counterpart asset called bridge asset (ETH or XAI).
-Bridge assets represent a concentrated part of liquidity bridged across all isolated markets which facilitates the onboarding (listing) of any token, especially long-tail assets.
-The isolation of high-risk assets almost completely removes protocol systemic risk, while bridge assets prevent fractured liquidity and keep the protocol liquid and fluid.
+These isolated markets are paired with the same counterpart asset called a bridge asset (ETH or XAI).
+Bridge assets represent concentrated liquidity bridged across all isolated markets, which facilitates the onboarding of any token, especially long-tail assets.
+The isolation of high-risk assets greatly reduces protocol systemic risk, while bridge assets prevent fractured liquidity and keep the protocol liquid and fluid.

 * Silo allows permissionless listing and parameter customization for each silo through governance.
 Every newly created silo needs to have a reliable price feed source and starts with default collateral factors for Loan-to-Value (LTV), Liquidation Threshold, and Liquidation Penalty.

 * The core smart contracts were fully audited by Quantstamp and ABDK and tested by the core team through a formal verification process using Certora Prover.

 * Silo recently introduced a new stablecoin named XAI, which will serve as the second bridge asset alongside ETH.
 XAI can be minted and burnt by the SiloDAO via governance (using Tally).

 * Silo has notably high levels of governance decentralization compared to most early stage protocols.
 All core protocol functions are managed by SILO token holders via on-chain governance.